 People stoop over a computer with their backs hurting and shoulders slumping while working; hasn’t everyone been there.
 Many people have pondered the health advantages of standing at work when they’ve been in this situation.

 The use of treadmills and standing desks has grown in recent years.
 According to a recent study of HR professionals, the usage of a standing desk in the workplace climbed by 7% in 2021.
-Standing desks are a cost-effective and employee-pleasing way to promote health and wellbeing in the workplace.
+Standing desks are cost-effective and employee-pleasing office furniture that promote good health and well-being in the workplace.

 Why Standing at Work Has Advantages